nodejs/node/doc/api/stream.md

 [API for Stream Consumers][] section).
 Doing so may lead to adverse side effects in application code consuming the stream.

 It is highly discouraged to override any public method.
-As well as emitting `'error'` events manually through `.emit(err)` instead of using API provided callbacks or `.destroy(err)`.
+As well as emitting any internal events such as `'error'`, `'data'`, `'end'`, `'finish'` and `'close'` manually through `.emit(err)` instead of using API provided callbacks or `.destroy(err)`.
 Doing so can break current and future stream invariants leading to behaviour and/or compatibility issues with other streams, stream utilities and user expectations.

 ### Simplified Construction
 <!-- YAML